HomeJourneyBook/Homes-journey-archive/Tavern/Gate.md

 ---

-## Xuitqr
+## # Xuitqr (Nuthqir)

-Xuitqr — or Nuthqir, as the name itself remains inconsistent across surviving records — are Gates of intellectual anomaly, motionless yet filled with perception.
-They resemble a grown mass, organic and technological at once, as though assembled from relics belonging to different eras.
-These Gates display no emotion, yet their gaze remains fixed upon everything.
+Xuitqr appear as towering, imposing figures crowned with masses of twisting tentacles, resembling a living crown of roots or exposed nerves.
+At the center of their bodies lies a vast black void — an absolute rupture within reality itself.

 _“They do not speak.
 They do not move.
-And yet, they see everything.”_
+And yet — they see everything.”_

-Nuthqir are Gates beyond reason — silent observers from a Reality where time and form collapse.
-Those who stare for too long begin to feel something staring back.
+Nuthqir are Gates of silent judgment and all-encompassing perception.
+They stand as ancient sentinels, combining overwhelming organic presence with something entirely incomprehensible.
+Those who stare into the black emptiness within their chest for too long begin to feel their own essence slowly unfolding before something infinitely attentive and detached.

-Xuitqr are a silent threat: a gaze without expression, a mirror that does not reflect, but studies.
+They appear in the most desolate places — among dead plains and forgotten ruins.
+They neither call nor repel.
+They simply watch.
+And only those whose soul can endure that gaze are capable of passing through the void.

 ![Xuitqr](Xuqtr.png)